 History of CBT

-Before CBT, the primary modes of therapy were psychoanalysis and psychodynamic therapy.
+Before CBT, psychoanalysis and psychodynamic therapies were the primary options for people seeking therapy.
 Developed by Sigmund Freud, the psychoanalytic approach centers on the idea that our past is responsible for our present.
 Freudian psychoanalysis focuses on a client’s childhood and history, as well as their unconscious and subconscious desires and emotions.
-In exploring current problems through the lens of the past, psychodynamic therapists help patients understand how their past impacts their present.
+In exploring current problems through the lens of the past, psychoanalytic therapists help patients understand how their past impacts their present.

 Enter CBT

-In contrast, CBT treatment focuses on change and concrete goal setting.
+In contrast, CBT focuses on change and concrete goal setting in the present.
 It’s a practical, hands-on approach to solving problems.

 Psychotherapist Aaron T. Beck is widely credited as the founder of CBT, though Albert Ellis, a colleague, explored similar ideas a decade earlier.
 Ellis’ work later became rational emotive behavior therapy, or REBT.